Nuclear Power Still In Favor By Americans

 In a national telephone survey of 1,000 U.S. adults, 68 percent said they favor nuclear energy, up from 65 percent in September 2012, while 29 percent opposed.
 Those strongly favoring nuclear energy outweigh those strongly opposed by more than a two-to-one ratio, 29 percent versus 13 percent.

 The survey was conducted Feb.
-8-10 by Inc., with GfK Roper, and includes some questions trending back 30 years.
+8-10 by Bisconti Research Inc., with GfK Roper, and includes some questions trending back 30 years.
 The survey has a margin of error of plus or minus three percentage points.

 More than 80 percent of the survey respondents give reliability, affordability and clean air top importance for electricity production, and three-fifths strongly associate nuclear energy with those attributes.

 The new survey shows that 81 percent of the respondents see nuclear as a key provider of electricity, up from 77 percent last September.
-Eighty-one percent of the respondents also agree with renewing the operating licenses of nuclear power plants as long as they continue to meet federal safety standards.
+Eighty-one percent of the respondents also agree with renewing the operating licenses of nuclear plants as long as they continue to meet federal safety standards.

 has re-emerged as a frequently discussed policy topic in Washington, and 55 percent of the public give climate change top importance as a consideration in electricity production.
 Only 40 percent strongly associate nuclear energy as a solution, even though nuclear energy facilities produce 63 percent of the nation’s carbon-free electricity.